Medical Disability RetirementUpdated: December 24, 2022

-For this article, we focus exclusively on medical disability retirement but there are some common issues for retirees in general.
-For example–retirement eligibility.
-All military retirees must meet the DoD-specified criteria that is applicable in their retirement category:
+For this article, we focus exclusively on medical disability retirement, but there are some common issues for retirees in general.
+For example, retirement eligibility.
+All military retirees must meet the Department of Defense-specified criteria that applies to their retirement category:

-- 1 point for each day of active service
+- One point for each day of active service

-- 1 point for each attendance at a drill period
+- One point for each attendance at a drill period

-- 1 point for each day of performing funeral honors duty
+- One point for each day of performing funeral honors duty

-- 15 points for each year of membership in a reserve component
+- Fifteen points for each year of membership in a Reserve component

-Medical disability retirement–20 years of active service is not required, but all who may be eligible for this retirement option must meet a Physical Evaluation Board to determine whether a medical issue qualifies for medical retirement.
-Not all who qualify may have conditions which are permanent; some may qualify for temporary disability (we’ll cover that below).
+Medical disability retirement: Twenty years of active service is not required, but you must meet a Physical Evaluation Board to determine whether a medical issue qualifies for medical retirement.
+Not all who qualify have conditions that are permanent; some may qualify for temporary disability (we’ll cover that below).

 There is an important difference between being medically retired and being involuntarily separated from the military because of a medical condition.
-“Retirement” involves retirement pay, the “separation” option does NOT.
-You may or may not be entitled to separation pay if you are separated but not retired due to a medical conditions–each situation is handled case-by-case.
+“Retirement” involves retirement pay, the “separation” option does not.
+Because of a medical condition, you may or may not be entitled to separation pay if you are separated, but not retired.
+Each situation is handled case by case.

-Keep that in mind when reading how to qualify for a medical retirement below–service members who go before the Physical Evaluation Board are not guaranteed a “retirement” classification–depending on the nature of your condition you may be separated without the same benefits as a medically retired service member.
+Keep that in mind when reading below how to qualify for medical retirement.
+Service members who go before the Physical Evaluation Board are not guaranteed a “retirement” classification.
+Depending on the nature of your condition, you may be separated without the same benefits as a medically retired service member.

 The evaluation board is charged with deciding whether a service member’s condition allows them to remain on active duty, be medically retired, or separated.
 The following conditions may apply depending on circumstances:

-- Those with less than 20 years of active service and who have been awarded a disability rating of 30 percent (or higher) technically qualify for medical retirement.
+- Those with fewer than 20 years of active service and who have been awarded a disability rating of 30% (or higher) technically qualify for medical retirement.

-- Those with a disability rating below 30 percent may experience medical separation instead of retirement.
+- Those with a disability rating below 30% may experience medical separation instead of retirement.

 - Those with 20 or more years of active service will be recommended for retirement regardless of the disability rating.

-- Those who have a disability which existed before entering military service are recommended for military discharge without benefits.
+- Those who have a disability that existed before entering military service are recommended for military discharge without benefits.